-We have compiled a list of 8 Castles that are on our must see list of Medieval Castles!
+We have compiled a list of 8 Castles that are on our must-see list of Medieval Castles in Ireland!

 To fully subdue the Irish nobility and cement Norman control over Ireland, the Norman barons and lords built frequent castles all over Ireland.

 It was during this early period of the Norman Conquest that most of the iconic castles in Ireland were built.